 Social media burnout is the extent to which you feel exhausted using social media.
-Naturally, this means the quality of the content you create for social as well as what you share as you engage with your audience also suffers.
+Naturally, this means the quality of the content you create for social media as well as what you share as you engage with your audience.

 Now, if you are like 77.6% of the small businesses that use social media to promote their businesses or even make sales, you can’t afford to let the quality of engagement take a hit.
 However, there’s not much that you can do if you’ve burned out.

 And, in case you’re still wondering – social media burnout is real!
-With research confirming Facebook depression and linking prolonged social media use ( social media addiction) to negative mental health impact, you need to be conscious about the time you’re spending on social and the content you’re consuming.
+With research confirming Facebook depression linking prolonged social media use ( social media addiction) to negative mental health impacts, you need to be conscious about the time you’re spending on social media and the content you’re consuming.

 In the next section, you’ll learn exactly how you can do so.
 Read on.